bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # end date of &lt;bes action&gt; : date

-Returns the ending &amp;lt;date&amp;gt; for the specified action.
+Returns the ending &lt;date&lt; for the specified action.
 Along with the start date, this defines the allowed time range for execution of the action.

 # end flag of &lt;bes action&gt; : boolean